 At UnityCR, we offer practical teachings that empower abundant and meaningful living.

 Meeting you right where you are, we provide a variety of ways to support YOUR path of spiritual living.
-Our spiritual community is a mighty magnet, attracting people who are ready for a message of Truth.

 Unity: What We Teach

 - We all have an innate capacity to know God through direct experience.

 - The “Christ” is that part of God that is in every person.
 There is a spark of divinity within all people, just as there was in Jesus.